Burrata and Steak Crostini

 Burrata & Steak Crostini

 This: burrata and steak crostini recipe is the ultimate appetizer.
-(I would have a whole platter for dinner as well, though).
+(I would have a whole platter for dinner as well, though) One of my favorite burrata recipe ideas.
 Creamy burrata on top of garlicky sourdough toasts, and perfectly cooked hanger steak topped with pepper flakes, chives and a drizzle of balsamic vinegar – name me a better appetizer?
 I’m waiting…

 I love the way this comes together!
 All the flavors together work so well together, and it’s a really low effort appetizer that reaps a high reward, and looks SO impressive.